 03 Nov Felony: Driving Under the Influence

-Arizona takes driving under the influence of drugs or alcohol very seriously.
-The crime is a serious one with extremely dangerous and deadly outcomes on a regular basis.
-While the specific penalties will depend on your history, there are harsh punishments that you will face.
-If you find yourself being charged with a DUI in Arizona, contact Coolidge Law today.
-We are your criminal defense specialist serving Phoenix, Chandler, Gilbert, Scottsdale and surrounding areas.
+Arizona takes driving under the influence of drugs or alcohol seriously.
+And though charges can result in harsh penalties, the specific penalties involved will depend on your driving history.
+If you find yourself being charged with Driving Under the Influence (DUI) in Arizona, contact Coolidge Law.
+We are your criminal defense specialists serving Phoenix, Chandler, Gilbert, Scottsdale, and surrounding areas.

 What is a DUI?